nicolascava/sequelize-i18n/README.md

 * `i18nDefaultScope`: add i18n to the default model scope.
 * `addI18NScope`: add i18n scope to model.
 * `injectI18NScope`: inject i18n to model scopes.
-* `defaultLanguageFallback`: fallback to default language if we can't find a value for the given language.

 ## How it works